brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 And the LabelImg GUI will open.

-LabelImg is fairly self explanitory, but go to https://github.com/HumanSignal/labelImg for more information.
+LabelImg is fairly self explanatory, but go to https://github.com/HumanSignal/labelImg for more information.
 In general, you want to enclose your target objects as closely as possible with the annotation/bounding box.
 When you create a bounding box (With the "Create RectBox" button), LabelImg will open an window that wants you to fill in the class name that the ooi belongs to.
-Each type of object you are intersted in identifying will require it's own class label.
+Each type of object you are interested in identifying will require it's own class label.
 You want to save your annotations using the Yolo style (click through the button under the Save  icon to find the Yolo option) and save the annotations in the same folder as the images.
 LabelImg also automatically creates a classes.txt file in that folder when you annotate an image.  ***If you are opening a previously annotated image, you will need the classes.txt file in the folder with your image***.
-Otherwise it will just close when you attempt to edit the previously annotataed image.
+Otherwise it will just close when you attempt to edit the previously annotated image.
 It is best practice to label ALL of your objects of interest in an image, leaving some out will "confuse" the model and make it less efficient.
 Use CTRL plus the mouse wheel to zoom in and out, instead of the dumb buttons.
-LabelImg is a very basic annotator and doesn't do more advance annotations such as masking.
-It has it's quirks, but surprisingly, I have yet to find a free, simple and easy-to-install alternative that saves in yolo format.
+LabelImg is a very basic annotator and doesn't do more advanced annotations such as masking.
+It has its quirks, but surprisingly, I have yet to find a free, simple and easy-to-install alternative that saves in yolo format.

 [🔼 Back to top](#top)
 <a id="tile-images"></a>
 ## 3. Tile Images

 If you have standard sized images, say 1280 x 1280 or smaller (much larger images slow down the processing),  or consistent sized images with objects of interest that are relatively large compared to the size of the image, you will not need to do this step.
 The point of tiling the images is to create images the same size for training as you will input in the model for predictions when you go to use the model.
 In my case, I can have very large images (~20,000 x 12,000) as well as relatively small images (~1,000 x 1,000) AND the objects of interest in my images are relatively small so breaking up the images into consistent sizes is mandatory for YoloV8 to work.
 The convolution part of a convolution neural network reduces the size of the images through "filters" and if your ooi's are to small, then they get lost in the many series of filters of the convolution section.
-When we go to implement the model for predictions we will also be cutting the images into a standard size but using the SAHI package to implement the model...again, if you have standard and consistent sized images with relatively large objects of interest, you will not need to use SAHI, in which case just move on to setion 4.
+When we go to implement the model for predictions we will also be cutting the images into a standard size but using the SAHI package to implement the model...again, if you have standard and consistent sized images with relatively large objects of interest, you will not need to use SAHI, in which case just move on to section 4.

 ### Create blank annotation files if needed
 It is good practice to include some images with no objects of interest, and hence no annotations, for the model to work on.
 For these images with no annotations you will need a blank annotations.txt file for the tiling program to work.
 Open Create_blank_txt_annotations.py in your python IDE, change the file paths to yours and run it, or run it from command.
 If you are more comfortable in R you can use Create_blank_txt_annotations.R to do the same thing.

 ### Tiling the images
 Open tile_yolo_new_BB.py in your python IDE (or a text editor) and change line 126 file path to the folder where you keep your images.
 The folders in lines 120 and 138 must already exist, or the program will tell you they don't and exit.